candra-collab/gluster/README.md

 # gluster

-this script deploy gluster :
+THIS SCRIPT HOW TO DEPLOY GLUSTER :

     hostnamectl set-hostname node1